Booking Your Flight

 ***important note***

-World Walker will only provide transportation when picking up students from the airports in Japan and Dubai on Saturday, March 15th and when returning students to the airport on Saturday, March 22nd.
+World Walker will only provide transportation when picking up students from the airports in Panama and Portugal on Saturday, March 14th and when returning students to the airport on Saturday, March 21nd.
 Students who travel to different airports or different dates will be responsible for their own transportation.
 Additionally, students will be responsible for their own accommodations for any additional travel.

 Final Thoughts